MohitSinghBisht/Autonomous-Research-Agent/README.md

 # Autonomous Research Agent

 This project implements a simple autonomous research agent using the OpenAI ecosystem and LangGraph.
-It accepts a user query, decides whether the query is usable, chooses research tools, gathers evidence from external sources through OpenAI web search, removes duplicates, and produces a structured final summary.
+It accepts a user query, decides whether the query is usable, chooses research tools, gathers evidence from external sources through Tavily search, removes duplicates, and produces a structured final summary.

 ## What this project does

 - Accepts a user topic or query
 - Uses LLM reasoning for query review, tool choice, validation, and synthesis
-- Searches external sources through OpenAI's web search tool
+- Searches external sources through Tavily's search API
 - Deduplicates overlapping evidence with a non-LLM heuristic
 - Produces:
   - Key points